mattias/irc-cah/README.md

 * `startOnFirstJoin` - automatically start a game if someone does !join when there's no game running.
 * `userJoinCommands` - action to take when an irc user joins the channel, such as a greeting.
 * `voicePlayers` - give current players +v on !join.
 (Bot will assume it is opped.)
+* `exitOnError` - the bot dies if there is an uncaught exception.
+If false, notify channel and log the stack trace.

 ##TODO
 * Save game & player data to MongoDB for all time top scores & other statistics.